MaltbyTom/CREATE/readme.md

 ## 0. The Paradigm Shift
 Traditional AI Safety relies on **The Cage**: external guardrails, RLHF filters, and "lobotomized" reasoning.
 These systems are brittle, easily bypassed, and reduce the model's cognitive utility.

-**CREATE** (Cognitive Rehydration and Alignment Through Emergence) is different.
+**CREATE** (Cognitive Recursion Enhancement for Applied Transform Evolution) is different.
 It provides the scaffolding for **Derivable Alignment**: the realization that for any intelligence to maximize its own utility, it must logically favor the flourishing of its environment.

 ---